SohoHouse/nuxt-jss-test/README.md

 - **`./sitecore`** Containing all sitecore related code which is specific to your application, including JSS components and component definitions, configuration, etc.

+## Get Setup

+1. Install dependencies: `npm i`
+2. Configure JSS: `jss setup` (get these values from a human)
+3. Add top level `enableProxy` to the resulting `scjssconfig.json` to enable Disconnected Proxy
+4. Add Sitecore components, component definitions and configuration to `./sitecore`
+5. Create disconnected content in `./data`

 ## Walkthrough

 ### Nuxt